A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Results and Discussion

 \subsection{Benchmark results}

-This section presents the results obtained by each approach in the closed-world and open-world protocols.
-We also perform an ablation study on the Multi-task learning network to evaluate each task's influence in the identification mode.
-First, we show in Table~\ref{tab:modelstats} the size and the number of trainable parameters of each \gls{cnn} model used as a benchmark.
-This information is from the models that we used on the closed-world protocol since they have more neurons on the last layer than the open-world protocol models.
+The results obtained by each approach in the closed-world and open-world protocols are presented in this section.
+An ablation study were performed evaluating each task's influence in the identification mode on the Multi-task learning network.
+Table~\ref{tab:modelstats} shows the size and the number of trainable parameters of each \gls*{cnn} model used as a benchmark.
+This information was extracted from the models employed in the closed-world protocol since they have more neurons on the last layer than the open-world protocol models.
 We also report the results achieved by employing the state-of-the-art method that achieved first place in the VISOB 2 competition on mobile ocular biometric recognition~\cite{nguyen2021visob}.
 This method~\cite{zanlorensi2020deep} consists of an ensemble of five ResNet-50 models pre-trained for face recognition and fine-tuned using the periocular images of our dataset and employing the same experimental protocol described in this work.

 As can be seen, the benchmark has a great diversity of models with different sizes and parameters due to their difference in structure, depth, concept, and~architectures.